akashravichandran/akashravichandran/README.md

 ### My name is Akash Ravichandran!

 - 🔭 I’m currently working as a Data Scientist.
-- 🌱 I’m interested in the areas of Robotics and AI.
+- :octocat: I’m interested in the areas of Robotics and AI.
-- 👯 Always curious to talk about photography and programming.
+- 📷 Always curious to talk about photography and programming.
 - ⚡ Other Links: [Twitter](https://twitter.com/ak_ravichandran), [Instagram](https://www.instagram.com/akash_ravichandran/)
 - 📫 More details - [akashravichandran.github.io](https://akashravichandran.github.io).